-OAR 660-023-0100 distinguishes between wetlands within UGBs and urban unincorporated communities (UUC) and wetlands outside of the boundaries of a UGB or UUC.
-For wetlands within such boundaries, local governments must conduct a local inventory, determine which wetlands on the inventory are significant, and develop regulations to protect significant wetlands.
-In Clatsop County, those requirements are the responsibilities of each incorporated area.
-For wetlands outside of UGBs and UUCs, local governments may either adopt the Statewide Wetland Inventory (SWI) as part of its comprehensive plan or may utilize a current version of the SWI as a basis for notifying the Oregon Department of State Lands when development applications or other land use applications are submitted that may affect wetlands on the SWI.
-For lands outside of UGBs or UUCs, the county is not required to amend its comprehensive plan in order to determine locally significant wetlands.
+OAR 660-023-0100 requires local governments to either adopt the Statewide Wetland Inventory (SWI) as part of its comprehensive plan or to utilize a current version of the SWI as a basis for notifying the Oregon Department of State Lands when development permits or other land use permits are submitted that may affect wetlands on the inventory.
+Local governments, whose boundaries include lands outside of Urban Growth Boundaries or Urban Unincorporated Communities are not required to amend their comprehensive plans in order to determine significant wetlands.

 In 1983, Duncan Thomas prepared a report entitled Significant Shoreland and Wetland Habitats in the Clatsop Plains.
 This report identified 58 significant wetlands, primarily within the Clatsop Plains planning area.
-That initial report and list was further reviewed and subsequently the nine sites shown on Table 1 were included as Goal 5 locally-significant wetlands.
-In 2020, Clatsop County contracted with the Columbia River Estuary Task Force (CREST) to prepare an updated report - Clatsop County Significant Wetlands; Wetland and Riparian Inventory in
+That initial report and list was further reviewed and subsequently the nine sites shown on Table 1 were included as inventoried resources.
+In 2020, Clatsop County contracted with the Columbia River Estuary Task Force (CREST) to update the 1983 wetlands inventory prepared by Duncan Thomas.
+It is recommended that the County continue to identify significant wetlands in order to better refine the regulations and standards required to protect those inventoried resources.